IshakQuresheeAkib/IshakQuresheeAkib/README.md

 ## 1. Car Canvas

-Occasion Alchemy is a project where an user can book for arrangement different types of social programs such as weddings, birthdays, Anniversaries, Engagement Parties, Retirement Parties, Baby showers etc.
+Car Canvas is a project where user can see a Wide Array of Cars from Leading Global Brands: Visitors can easily browse and explore a diverse selection of cars from renowned automobile manufacturers worldwide.

 #### Technologies
 <li>Frontend: React.js, Tailwind CSS, keep ui